Maxx (group): Success with "Get-A-Way" and "No More" (1994)

-The debut Maxx single "Get-A-Way" featured vocals from Köhler and session singer Samira Besic.
-Due to unknown circumstances, Besic departed the project before filming could begin on the music video for the single.
+The debut Maxx single "Get-A-Way" featured vocals from Köhler and session singer Samira Bešić.
+Due to unknown circumstances, Bešić departed the project before filming could begin on the music video for the single.
 A dancer and model named Eliz Yavuz (Alice Montana) was quickly hired to take Besic's place and mime her vocals for the video.
 In the early stages of the promotion for the single, Yavuz and Köhler were featured together in the early press materials for Maxx.
 Yavuz was also briefly advertised as the voice behind the single.
 When released on 27 October 1993 in Germany, "Get-A-Way" became an overnight success in the country reaching No. 11 on the charts and remaining there for over 26 weeks.
 It later earned Gold status in Germany for selling over 250,000 units.
 The single was also a major success in neighbouring countries like Austria where it reached No. 3 and in Switzerland where it reached No. 8.
 In the United Kingdom, "Get-A-Way" had reached No. 4 on the charts and had later earned Silver status in the country for selling over 200,000 units.
 The single was reached No. 8 in Ireland.
 Thanks to the promotional efforts of Remixed Records, the single was an even bigger success in Scandinavia.
 In Sweden, it charted at No. 3, in Denmark at No. 4, Finland at No. 5, and Norway at No. 8.
 "Get-A-Way" was also a success in Belgium, The Netherlands and France.
 The single also managed to peak at No.11 on the Eurochart Hot 100.